 Both Sheepadoodles and Bernedoodles are great family dogs.
 Overall, they are similar in temperament.
 Both of them tend to be loving and affectionate and both of them make really awesome family dogs that get along with kids and other animals.

-Sheepadoodles do herald from sheepdogs, which means they might try to herd.
+Sheepadoodles do comefrom sheepdogs, which means they might try to herd.
 However, they are lovable, gentle, and loyal.
 They like to cuddle and they like to play fetch in the backyard.
 Sheepadoodles will have more energy than a Bernedoodle but will calm down easily.
 They are protective and may bark at unknown strangers, but they mostly just sound an alarm and do not act aggressively.

 Bernedoodles like to be in the presence of people or other animals.
 They are affectionate and loving and they get lonely when you can’t be around.
 They do have plenty of energy and will need to run but they are easy-going and fun-loving family dogs.